A Leading Voice On Coronavirus Task Force, Deborah Birx Draws Praise And Criticism

 "I desperately hope she is right, because much suffering will be avoided," Lipsitch noted.
 "But reassurance that this is likely, or even plausible, with the disorganized track record of the US response, is false reassurance."

-These reactions to Birx come as something of a surprise because Birx isn't just another random bureaucrat at a White House known for staff turnover.
+These reactions to Birx come as something of a surprise because she isn't just another random bureaucrat at a White House known for staff turnover.

 She's deeply respected in Washington diplomatic circles and among public health experts.

-Prior to being assigned to the Coronavirus Task Force on February 26th (the same day Vice President Mike Pence was assigned to the body), Birx was the U.S. Global AIDS Coordinator.
-That's an ambassador level job inside the State Department in which she oversaw the U.S. government efforts to combat the spread of HIV globally.
-She was appointed to the post by President Obama in 2014.
+Prior to being assigned to the coronavirus task force on Feb.
+26 (the same day Vice President Pence was assigned to the body), Birx was the U.S. global AIDS coordinator.
+That's an ambassador-level job inside the State Department in which she oversaw the U.S. government efforts to combat the spread of HIV globally.
+She was appointed to the post by President Barack Obama in 2014.

-Interestingly she's one of the few Obama-era holdovers at the Trump White House.
-Her job as AIDS Coordinator included running PEPFAR, the highly praised program launched by President George W. Bush that's gotten millions of people with HIV around the world onto life-saving anti-AIDS therapy.
+She's one of the few Obama-era holdovers at the Trump White House.
+Her job as AIDS coordinator included running the U.S. President's Emergency Plan for AIDS Relief (PEPFAR), the highly praised program launched by President George W. Bush that has gotten millions of people with HIV around the world onto life-saving anti-AIDS therapy.

-Officials in the White House say Birx was assigned to the task force because of her years of experience as an infectious disease expert, and her work using data to help with the U.S. response to the global AIDS epidemic.
+Officials in the White House say Birx was assigned to the task force because of her years of experience as an infectious disease expert and because of her work using data to help with the U.S. response to the global AIDS epidemic.

 And among many people who've worked with her on HIV, Birx is held in high regard.

-"She is seen as somebody who is totally driven by wanting to end the [HIV] epidemic as quickly as possible," says Jen Kates, senior vice president and director of Global Health and HIV policy at the Kaiser Family Foundation.
+"She is seen as somebody who is totally driven by wanting to end the [HIV] epidemic as quickly as possible," says Jen Kates, senior vice president and director of global health and HIV policy at the Kaiser Family Foundation.

 "She's driven by data and results and getting the job done.
 I think the one thing probably a lot of people who know her well would say about her is she is driven to get the job done."

-Kates says Birx's experience both in public health and as someone who knows how to work within the political structures of Washington make her well suited for her new job as the nation's Coronavirus Response Coordinator.
+Kates says Birx's experience both in public health and as someone who knows how to work within the political structures of Washington make her well-suited for her new job as the nation's coronavirus response coordinator.

 "You know, to say this is a huge assignment would probably be an understatement," Kates says.

 She adds that Birx is good at connecting with a wide range of audiences.
-When she ran PEPFAR she knew how to make people care about those affected by HIV, Kates says.
+When she ran PEPFAR, she knew how to make people care about those affected by HIV, Kates says.

 "She's always tried to bring it down to a connection on more of a personal level," she says.
 "Sometimes she'll talk about her own experience as a parent.
 Sometimes she'll talk about her experience working 30 years ago in the military and seeing the first HIV cases.
-But she always does try to make that connection and I think that's one of the hallmarks of her leadership."
+But she always does try to make that connection, and I think that's one of the hallmarks of her leadership."

-In the nightly briefings, Birx often compares attacking the current pandemic to tackling HIV.
+In the nightly coronavirus briefings, Birx often compares attacking the current pandemic to tackling HIV.

-On Thursday night she said she believes the U.S. can be using a "laser-focused" response to the coronavirus outbreak, attacking the virus on a county-by-county level and tailoring the response to each individual community.
+On Thursday night, she said she believes the U.S. can be using a "laser-focused" response to the coronavirus outbreak, attacking the virus on a county-by-county level and tailoring the response to each individual community.

 "Why am I confident that we can do that?
 Because we do that in Sub-Saharan Africa right now for HIV," Birx said.
 "That's how we're stopping the epidemic there.
 So we've done it.
 We've done it in resource-limited settings.
 So I do believe we can transpose that approach here to the United States and be able to have granular data down to a GPS coordinate of a site of a clinic and hospital."

-But even her fellow task force member Anthony Fauci from the National Institutes of Health who also is a specialist HIV has said that the country doesn't yet have the data to do this.
+But even her fellow task force member Anthony Fauci from the National Institutes of Health who also is a specialist HIV has said that the U.S. doesn't yet have the data to do this.

-At times Birx is the policy wonk.
-At times she's the matriarch.
+At times, Birx is the policy wonk.
+At times, she's the matriarch.

-On Wednesday night in an appeal to young Americans to take social distancing seriously, she told a story about her grandmother during the 1918 flu pandemic.
+On Wednesday night, in an appeal to young Americans to take social distancing seriously, she told a story about her grandmother during the 1918 flu pandemic.
 Her grandmother who was 11 years old at the time brought home the virus that ended up killing her great-grandmother.

 "I can tell you my grandmother lived with that for 88 years," she said, as she called again for people to stay home.
 "This is the message that is important to everybody.
 This is not a theoretic.
 This is a reality.
 You can see the number of deaths that are occurring.
 We all have a role in preventing them."

 One of her biggest challenges may be keeping President Trump focused on how serious this unfolding public health crisis is.
 Trump has been regularly saying how eager he is to get the economy up and running again.
 The president at times downplays how bad the outbreak is or might become.
-He hit on this theme again Thursday night, talking about how he's heard of people who have COVID-19 who never went to the doctor or reported their case.
+He hit on this theme again Thursday night, talking about how he has heard of people who have COVID-19 who never went to the doctor or reported their case.

-Taming Trump's eagerness to restart the economy and his focus on jobs numbers while hospital administrators are making desperate pleas for medical equipment, may be one Birx's big challenges.
+Taming Trump's eagerness to restart the economy and his focus on jobs numbers while hospital administrators are making desperate pleas for medical equipment may be one Birx's big challenges.

-Birx has built up a reputation in the HIV/AIDS world as someone who is dedicated and trusted, says A. Toni Young, the head of Community Education Group, a non-profit that does a lot of work around HIV.
+Birx has built up a reputation in the HIV/AIDS world as someone who is dedicated and trusted, says A. Toni Young, the head of Community Education Group, a nonprofit that does a lot of work around HIV.

-Young says in this current crisis, it was a relief was when she heard that Birx, along with Anthony Fauci from the National Institutes of Health, were on the White House Coronavirus Task Force.
+Young says that in this current crisis, she was relieved when she heard that Birx, along with Fauci, were on the White House coronavirus task force.

 Now the question is whether Birx can keep the White House and the nation focused on getting the right resources deployed at the right time to get this health crisis under control.